- 01The Fed cut rates three times in 2025 — and mortgage rates barely moved, staying above 6.5% all year

 Nashville, TN.
 Supply growth of 5.6% vs. demand growth of 3.1%.
 Nashville added 23,400 units in a metro that absorbed only 15,100.
 Downtown rents dropped 2.8%.

 Denver, CO (suburban).
-The suburban ring around Denver — Aurora, Lakewood, Thornton — saw a 6.1% supply surge against 2.9% demand growth.
+The suburban ring — Aurora, Lakewood, Thornton — saw a 6.1% supply surge against 2.9% demand growth.
 Urban Denver held up better because new construction was concentrated in the suburbs.

 Not every market is in trouble.
 Cleveland, Kansas City, Birmingham, and Indianapolis all showed demand outpacing supply.
-These are the markets where rent growth is real and sustainable — 3% to 5% annually, driven by job growth and low new construction.
+These are the markets where rent growth is real and sustainable — 3% to 5% annually, driven by job growth and limited new construction.

 What This Means for 2026